 The Japanese archipelago is made up of literally thousands of islands to explore

 Japan is made up of 6,852 islands.
-The country stretches from the Sea of Okhotsk in the north all the way down to the Philippine Sea in the south.
+The country stretches from the Sea of Okhotsk in the north all the way down to the East China Sea in the south.
 Japan's north-to-south geography allows for great diversity in climate and ecosystems.
 The northern islands are known for snowy winters, cooler summers, and forests, hot springs, and breathtaking views.
 Down south, the islands are tropical, with calm, blue waters and warm temperatures.
 The southern islands of Okinawa are a perfect beach destination year round.
-Japan's transportation infrastructure is second to none and transport between Japan's many islands is quite easy.
+Japan's transportation infrastructure is excellent and transport between Japan's many islands is quite easy.
 Between trains, buses, ferries, and airplanes, you have access to all of the nooks and crannies of Japan's many islands.

 Okinawa, the Ryukyu Kingdom